krishnaw14/OS-assignments/README.md

 ## Assignment 3: Worker Thread Pool

 The goal of this assignment was to implement a master and worker pool using multithreaded programming.
-The master produces numbers continuously which is consumerd by the workers synchronously.
+A master thread produces numbers which are consumerd by the workers while ensuring synchronisation and mutual exclusion between the threads.

-Two scripts were developed `master-worker-array.c` and `master-worker-ll.c` which use fixed size array and dynamically updating linked list respectively in order to store the numbers in a shared buffer which is accessed by the master and worker threads.
+Two scripts were developed: `master-worker-array.c` and `master-worker-ll.c` which use fixed size array and dynamically updating linked list respectively in order to store the numbers in a shared buffer which is accessed by the master and worker threads.